NU-CUCIS/OPV_extratrees/README.md

 # OPV_extratrees

-In this work, extremely randomized tree (extratrees) learning models are employed for the prediction of HOMO values for donor compounds.
+Organic solar cells are an inexpensive, flexible alternative to traditional silicon-based solar cells.
+In this work, extremely randomized tree learning models are employed for the prediction of HOMO values for donor molecules in organic solar cells.
+The proposed model outperform neural networks trained on molecular fingerprints as well as SMILES, as well as other state-of-the-art architectures such as Chemception and Molecular Graph Convolution on two datasets of varying sizes.

 Requirements:
 1. Keras 2.0 or higher